47 Meters Down: Plot

-Lisa uses her BCD to lift up the cage, freeing her leg, and she swims to Kate, who appears to only be wounded.
+Using the spear gun laying nearby, Lisa manages to pull one of the air tanks to her but cuts her hand in the process.
+Suddenly, Kate's voice comes through her radio, saying she's alive but badly hurt and surrounded by sharks.
+Lisa uses her BCD to lift up the cage, freeing her leg, and she swims to Kate.
 Due to the nature of Kate's injuries, the sisters decide to swim to the surface, using one of the flares to scare off the sharks.
 At the 20-meter mark, Taylor reminds them they must wait five minutes to decompress and avoid the bends.
 Kate accidentally drops the second flare and lights the third, discovering that they are surrounded by sharks.

 As the third flare goes out, they drop their gear and make a break for the surface.
 A shark bites one of Lisa's legs, but she escapes and both women make it to the boat.
 Lisa is attacked again, and when the men finally manage to pull the sisters onto the boat, they see that she has lost half of her leg.

 It is then revealed that Lisa has been hallucinating due to nitrogen narcosis and that she is still at the bottom of the ocean with her leg pinned under the cage, with Kate gone.
-As Coast Guard divers arrive to rescue her, she begins coming out of her hallucination, calling out for Kate, who she realizes was killed earlier by the great white shark.
+As Coast Guard divers arrive to rescue her, she begins coming out of her hallucination, calling out for Kate, who she realizes was killed earlier by the shark.